sirinath/rfc/42/README.md

 1. The project SHALL use an [OSI](https://opensource.org/) approved license(s) as the Project License(s).
 1. The project MUST maintain all contributions in the Repositor(y/ies) under the specified Project License(s).
-1. Any change to the Project License(s) in the Repositor(y/ies) require approval of all Contributors and Maintainers
+1. Any change to the Project License(s) in the any of the project Repositor(y/ies) require approval of all Contributors and Maintainers of the project
 1. All contributions to the project source code ("patches") SHALL use the same Project License(s) as the project.
 1. All patches are owned by their authors.
 There SHALL NOT be any copyright assignment process.
 1. Each Contributor SHALL be responsible for identifying themselves in the project Contributor list.